Cumulocity-IoT/cumulocity-xdk-agent/README.md

 | Off      | Off      | Blinking | Registration             | Running - Waiting for credentials   |                                  |
 | Off      | Off      | On       | Registration             | Running - Registration successful   |                                  |

+## Define Root Certificate for TLS

+For TLS the root certificate of the CA has to be flashed to the XDK.
+This certificate in included in the header file source\ServerCA.h in PEM format.
+The currently included certificate from "Go Daddy Class 2 Certification Authority" is used for tenants *.cumulcity.com.
+If your CA is different this needs to be changed.

 ## Troubleshooting